Jupiter's Moon

-Jupiter's Moon (Jupiter holdja) is a 2017 Hungarian thriller film directed by Kornél Mundruczó, co-written by Mundruczó and Kata Wéber, starring Merab Ninidze and Zsombor Jéger.
-It follows Aryan, a Syrian refugee in Budapest, who suddenly develops a levitating power.
+Jupiter's Moon (Jupiter holdja) is a 2017 Hungarian thriller film directed by Kornél Mundruczó and written by Kata Wéber.
+The film's title refers to the fourth largest moon of the planet Jupiter, the cold and icy Europa.
+Starring Merab Ninidze and Zsombor Jéger, it follows Aryan, a Syrian refugee in Budapest, who suddenly develops a levitating power.

 The film had its world premiere in the Main Competition of the 2017 Cannes Film Festival on 19 May 2017, where it was nominated for the Palme d'Or.
 It was theatrically released in Hungary on 8 June 2017.

 Plot

 Aryan Dashni from Homs, Syria, and his father are part of a group of refugees trying to cross the Hungarian border via boat.
 During the border crossing, Aryan and his father lose their papers and are separated when the group is discovered by a border guard unit and chaos ensues.
 Aryan is shot several times by police officer László, but instead of dying he mysteriously obtains the power to levitate.
 When he falls back down to earth he is apprehended and brought to the hospital ward of the closest refugee camp.

 Gábor Stern is a doctor who works at the hospital ward of the refugee camp.
 He worked at a normal hospital before, but one night when drunk he made a mistake during surgery which killed an aspiring young athlete; he lost his job at the hospital and was sued by the victim's family.
 He is now trying to obtain enough money to bribe the family to drop their lawsuit.
 He does this by selling medical referrals to refugees which let them go from the camp to a hospital in Budapest from where they can flee.
 His girlfriend Vera, a doctor at the hospital, is in on the scheme.

 Gábor is seen selling one of the referrals to a refugee who had been in Aryan's group and who uses the name of Aryan's father, using the documents he had stolen from the Dashnis during the chaotic border crossing.
 It is also shown that Aryan's father is one of the many refugees who drowned during the border crossing.
 When Gábor comes to the ward and tries to examine Aryan, he begins to levitate again.
 Shocked and fascinated, Gábor helps Aryan flee the camp and makes him an offer: Gábor will bring Aryan to Budapest, where he will play a spiritual healer and use Aryan as an assistant who will show off his new talents to impress their patients/victims.
 They will share the money earned, and once they made enough money Gábor will help Aryan find his father.

 The first healing sessions are successful and they make a lot of money.
 But László, who also knows about Aryan's abilities, is closely following both using the help of the police forces.
 They manage to escape the police several times with the help of Vera.